-The advantage of using a sound generator instead of a dry extinguishing system was the reproducibility of the test conditions.
-Although the discharge noise generated by a dry extinguishing system has the characteristics of white noise, pink noise was chosen for the tests in order to avoid damage to the loudspeaker from the high-frequency spectrum of white noise.
+The advantage of using a sound generator instead of a real inert gas extinguishing system was the reproducibility of the test conditions.
+Although the discharge noise generated by an inert gas extinguishing system has the characteristics of white noise, pink noise was chosen for the tests in order to avoid damage to the loudspeaker from the high-frequency spectrum of white noise.
 Because the HDDs were directly exposed to the noise source without being mounted in a rack or in a computer, the tests were conducted in the worst possible conditions for noise impact.

-&lt;sup>3 Example: EN 12094-12:2003 Fixed firefighting systems - Components for gas extinguishing systems - Part 12: Requirements and test methods for pneumatic alarm devices.
+3 Example: EN 12094-12:2003 Fixed firefighting systems - Components for gas extinguishing systems - Part 12: Requirements and test methods for pneumatic alarm devices.